esp-rs/no_std-training/book/src/02_4_hello-world.md

 The `hello-world` example is basically a project generated with [esp-template].
 Templates are already covered in [The Rust on ESP Book], see [Generating Projects from Templates] chapter for more details on how to generate a project from the [esp-template], and [Understanding esp-template] for detail on what is inside the template project.

-Since we already have the code of this example, lets use it to do a consistency check!
+Since we already have the code for this example, let's use it to do a consistency check!

 ✅ Connect the USB-C port of the board to your computer and enter the `hello-world` directory in the workshop repository: